Unifying Theories of Programming

 Unifying Theories of Programming (UTP) in computer science deals with program semantics.
-It shows how denotational semantics, operational semantics and algebraic semantics can be combined in a unified framework for the formal specification, design and implementation of programs and computer systems.
+It shows how denotational semantics, operational semantics, and algebraic semantics can be combined in a unified framework for the formal specification, design, and implementation of programs and computer systems.

 The book of this title by C.A.R.
 Hoare and He Jifeng was published in the Prentice Hall International Series in Computer Science in 1998 and has been made freely available on the web.

 A UTP Symposium series was started in 2006.

 Theories

 The semantic foundation of the UTP is the first-order predicate calculus, augmented with fixed-point constructs from second-order logic.
 Following the tradition of Eric Hehner, programs are predicates in the UTP, and there is no distinction between programs and specifications at the semantic level.
 In the words of Hoare:

 A computer program is identified with the strongest predicate describing every relevant observation that can be made of the behaviour of a computer executing that program.

 In UTP parlance, a theory is a model of a particular programming paradigm.
-A UTP theory is composed of three ingredients:
+A UTP theory is composed of three parts: